doug-wade/tybalt/packages/website/pages/core.md

 ## Components

 Tybalt exports a set of components for use for common templating tasks.
+These components are registered as soon as you require the tybalt core library; there is no extra work needed to set them up.

 ### t-if